Code-Institute-Submissions/TeamWorkTasks/README.md

+# TeamWorkTasks
+This repository contains the code for an API driven, client-side application.

-# Project Goal:
+# UX
-Create a Single-Page Application (SPA).
-Incorporate links or buttons to allow your user to navigate the site and reset/control the site functionality.
-Whenever possible, strive to use semantic HTML5 elements to structure your HTML code better.

-Make sure your site is as responsive as possible.
-You can test this by checking the site on different screen sizes and browsers.
-Please note that if you are building a data dashboard, only your chart containers are expected to be responsive.
-Charts using D3.js are not responsive as they are designed for desktop or large-screen viewing.

-We advise that you write down user stories and create wireframes/mockups before embarking on full-blown development.
-The site can also make use of CSS frameworks such as Bootstrap, just make sure you maintain a clear separation between the library code and your code.
-You should conduct and document tests to ensure that all of your website’s functionality works well.

-Use Git & GitHub for version control.
-Each new piece of functionality should be in a separate commit.

-Deploy the final version of your code to a hosting platform such as GitHub Pages.
+#### The application makes use of jQuery and DOM manipulation in order to provide a "single-page" experience to the user as they use the app.
+-

 # Project idea:
-"TeamworkToDo" - a one-page task manager application.
+"TeamWorkTasks" - a one-page task manager application.
 It utilizes the TeamWork.com API (https://developer.teamwork.com).

 # Demo:
 A development(subject to current dev changes) demo of this app can be viewed [here](https://agitated-noether-613123.netlify.com).